Prezent/prezent-crud-bundle/src/Resources/doc/configuration.md

 ### `setName(string $name)`

 The name of the controller.
-A default name is automatically constructed from your controller class.
+A default name is automatically constructed from the `_controller` parameter in the request.
 A `ProductController` would have `"product"` as a name.
 A `ProductTypeController` would have `"producttype"` as a name.
 Use this setting to override the name.

+### `setAction(string $action)`

+The name of the controller action.
+A default action is automatically constructed from the `_controller` parameter in the request.
+A `ProductController::indexAction` would have `"index"` as an action.
+A `ProductController::someLongAction` would have `"long_action"` as an action.
+Use this setting to override the action name.

 ### `setRoutePrefix(string $routePrefix)`

 The route prefix to use.
 This is the part of the route name without the action.
-This is automatically determined from the controller class, see also the [Symfony @Route documentation](http://symfony.com/doc/current/bundles/SensioFrameworkExtraBundle/annotations/routing.html#route-name).
+This is automatically determined from the `_route` parameter of the request, see also the [Symfony @Route documentation](http://symfony.com/doc/current/bundles/SensioFrameworkExtraBundle/annotations/routing.html#route-name).
 A controller class of `Vendor\AppBundle\ProductController` would have a prefix of `"vendor_app_product_"`.